 Another reason he should hand over that remote?
 The couch isn't doing much for his health, as you may have guessed.
 But, it's not just his physique and motivation that are at risk as he kicks his feet up on the sofa and inhales a bag of Doritos.

 A study from the British Journal of Sports Medicine confirmed that men who watch a lot of TV have fewer sperm than men who exercise moderately or vigorously each week.

 Couch potatoes who viewed more than 20 hours of television a week had 44 percent lower sperm count than men who watched almost no television.
 Time to get moving, fellas.

 Turns out, the beer belly isn't the only bad side effect from his favorite beverage.
 Drinking alcohol can lower testosterone levels, which in turn leads to decreased sperm quality and production.
 Moderation is key with drinking — and hopefully he stops doing it on the couch watching TV, too.

-While we just ruled out some of his favorite activities, he may be more apt to help remedy this third sperm-zapper.
+While we just ruled out some of his favorite activities, he will probably be more apt to help remedy this sperm-zapper.

 While some have said "saving sperm" until a woman is most fertile could help couples who are trying to conceive, it actually has no benefit and can make matters worse.
 For guys with low sperm counts, abstaining from even one day of sex can decrease their production even further, according to researchers at Soroka University Medical Centre in Israel.
 Abstaining from sex also causes sperm to change in shape, a sign that the sperm is going stale.

 Stress is bad for numerous emotional and physical reasons, but his fertility is at risk too.
-Whether he's anxious about work or even having a low sperm count, severe or prolonged stress can interfere with the production of testosterone.
+Whether he's anxious about work or even having a low sperm count, severe or prolonged stress can interfere with testosterone production.
 We know some fun stress-busters for you and you guy.
 Wink, wink.